 Growing from seed

 To grow pansies from seed, sow them into plastic punnets or recycled toilet rolls filled with Searles Seed Raising Mix and keep them moist in a cool, well-lit place.
 They should germinate in about 2 weeks.
-To conserve moisture, seedling punnets can be wrapped in clear plastic cling wrap.
-Once seedlings have a few sets of leaves, they can be planted out into pots or garden beds.
+Seedling punnets can be wrapped in clear plastic cling wrap to conserve moisture.
+Once seedlings have a few leaves, they can be planted into pots or garden beds.
 Keep them moist, especially when young.

 Did you know?